 An island economy refers to the economy of an island or a group of islands.
 These economies are characterized by their small size, geographical isolation, and limited resources.
 Isolation can restrict economic opportunities and increase dependence on imports.
 Additionally, the small size of the population and market often limits opportunities for economic diversification.

-TWO KEY FACTORS FOR OF ISLAND ECONOMIES
+TWO KEY FACTORS FOR SUSTAINABLE DEVELOPMENT OF ISLAND ECONOMIES

 Sustainable Management of Natural Resources